lrm829357/Calorie-Calculator/README.md

 ## Overview

-This is a simple Python Flask web application that estimates daily calorie needs for weight maintenance and weight loss.
+This is a simple Python Flask web app that estimates daily calorie needs for weight maintenance and weight loss.

-It supports multiple basal metabolic rate (BMR) formulas and converts results to both kilocalories (kcal) and kilojoules (kJ).
+It supports multiple basal metabolic rate (BMR) formulas and converts results to both kilocalories and kilojoules.

 ## Calculation Methodology